spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ## Getting Started

 There are six steps to get started using Snowflake with Segment.
-Make sure that you are running the commands in each step while logged in as an `ACCOUNTADMIN`, or an account that has `MANAGE GRANTS` permissions.
+Make sure that you are running the commands in each step while logged in as an `ACCOUNTADMIN`, or an account that has `MANAGE GRANTS` permission.
 While the following examples use predefined user (`SEGMENT_USER`), role (`SEGMENT`), warehouse (`SEGMENT_WAREHOUSE`) and database (`SEGMENT_EVENTS`) names, you can use any names you like.

 1. [Create Virtual Warehouse](#create-virtual-warehouse)
 2. [Create Database](#create-database)